 Paraffin-embedded tissue sections are first deparaffinised and rehydrated.
-Endogenous peroxidase activity in the tissue may cause non-specific staining.
-This enzyme activity can be blocked by incubation with 3% H2O2solution (peroxide block).
-Background staining caused by unspecific binding of the primary antibody or the secondary antibody in the HRP One-Step Polymer is minimized by incubation with a protein blocking solution.
+Background staining caused by unspecific binding of the primary antibody or the secondary antibody in the AP polymer is minimized by incubation with a protein blocking solution ("Blocking Solution").
 This step can be omitted if the primary antibodies are diluted in an appropriate buffer.
 The next step is incubation with the specific primary antibody.
-After washing, the HRP One-Step Polymer is applied and incubated.
-Any excess of unbound polymer is thoroughly washed away after incubation.
-The addition of the chromogenic substrate starts the enzymatic reaction of the peroxidase which leads to colour precipitation where the primary antibody is bound.
+After washing, the AP-polymer is applied and incubated.
+Any excess of unbound APpolymer is thoroughly washed away after incubation.
+The addition of the chromogenic substrate starts the enzymatic reaction of the alkaline phosphatase which leads to colour precipitation where the primary antibody is bound.
 The colour can be observed with a light microscope.
 The chromogen used determines the colour.
-The chromogen AEC leads to the formation of a red-brown product of reaction at the place of the target antigen.
-The chromogen DAB forms a dark brown precipitate.
+The chromogen Fast Red leads to the formation of a magenta-red product of reaction at the place of the target antigen.
+Other suitable chromogens are Permanent AP Red (magenta-red), New Fuchsin (magenta-red) or NBT (blue-black) with its substrate BCIP.